cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 induce subgroups of prime order.
 Let G be a subgroup of the curve of prime order r, where n = h * r.
 In this equation, h is an integer called the cofactor.
-The process of mapping an elliptic curve point to a point in G is called clearing the cofactor.
+The process of sending an arbitrary elliptic curve point to a point in G is called clearing the cofactor.
 This operation is described in {{cofactor-clearing}}.

 Certain hash-to-curve algorithms restrict the form of the curve equation, the